Pin bar stock trading price action method

 Combining with Moving Averages

-Stock Indices Fibo Retracement Levels
+Stock Indices Fibonacci Retracement Levels

-Combining with Stock Indices Trading Fibo Retracement Zones
+Combining with Trading Fibonacci Retracement Zones

 These trading patterns are often created near extremes in market swings, and they often happen at after false breakouts.
 This is why this pattern is used to place trades in the opposite direction of the tail.